Submissions for issues are currently CLOSED. We will re-open on September 10, 2015.

 Include a brief cover letter that lets us know who you are.

 We are currently evaluating applications from writers between the ages of 14 and 25 (located anywhere in the world) for our 2015-2016 READING PERIOD, September 2015 - April 2016.
 Thanks!

 There are a number of positions available, but before that is discussed, it is important to emphasize that all staff positions should be taken seriously.
 The journal and its genre editors reserve the right to ask any staff member or editor to step down if he or she is not fulfilling expected opportunities.

-I. Please pick one of the positions below and briefly explain what qualifies you for this position, and what you would add to the journal’s literary and/or artistic community.
+I. Please pick one of the positions below and briefly (between 1-1.5 pages double spaced) explain what qualifies you for this position, and what you would add to the journal’s literary and/or artistic community.
 You are encouraged to include things such as writing publication and commendation credits, art exhibitions, or other awards that you may have collected in the past.
-This 'Adroit Statement' can be as formal or informal as you'd like, but should not read like a résumé.
+This 'Adroit Statement' can be as formal or informal as you'd like, but should NOT read like a résumé.
 At the end of the day, the statement should highlight your history, passion, and experience with the areas of reading, studying, evaluating, and sharing creative writing.
 Feel free to discuss other topics you feel are appropriate, as well as any specific connections, measures, or initiatives you might have (or aspire to have) with The Adroit Journal’s staff community.

 copy and paste the following quick checklist of biographical points and include

 Country (if international)-

 2. We ask that you provide a short sampling of your work (4-5 poems or 1-2 short stories/essays) to supplement your written statement.
 This should be attached to the submission/application as a document.
 This is not to 'screen' young writers and artists, but rather to get a better glimpse of who you are as a creator and, thus, as a person.